Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 # To use
 Import the pom.xml into your IDE.

+Status :
-Status : Chapter 2 complete.
+* Chapter 2 complete.
+* Chapter 3 : Example 01,02.03

 # Goal: It Just works
 To provide a 'it just works' experience for myself that others should be able to use.